Universal Pattern Formation by Oblivious Robots Under Sequential Schedulers: Model and Terminology

 A particular instance is the problem of forming the pattern consisting of a single point, i.e., $|\hat{P}| =1$.
 This problem is special because it corresponds to the important coordination problem, called {\tt Gathering} or {\tt Rendezvous}, of having all robots meet at the same location, not fixed in advance (see \cite{Flocc19} for a recent survey); it is defined by the predicate:

-where $\mathbb R^2_n$ denotes all possible set of $n$ points.
 Due to its particular nature, the {\tt Gathering} problem has been treated in the literature differently from all other cases of pattern formation where $|\hat{P}|>1$.
 Also in this paper we shall make the same distinction, and refer to the case $|\hat{P}|>1$ of {\tt UPF} as ${\tt UPF^*}$.